National Fire Service 1941 -1948

 In anticipation of "D" Day on June 6th 1944, numbers of firemen were transferred to coastal areas—particularly the south coast— and immediately afterwards, when it became obvious that the danger of air raids on inland towns had largely passed re-organisation commenced.
 The Divisions were eliminated and No. 3 Area formed into four Sub-Areas, Sheffield and district becoming Sub Area A.

 The first Bomb fell in Sheffield on the night of August 18th, 1940, and the last fell on April 25th, 1944.
-During this period the Imperial War Graves Commission recorded the deaths of 619 people during the bombings of Sheffield with the majority (466) being killed on the nights of 12-13th and 15th December 1940.
-All the names of the people who died are recorded on the Sheffield Roll of Honour. >>View the Sheffield Roll of Honour
+During this period the Imperial War Graves Commission recorded the deaths of 618 people during the bombings of Sheffield with the majority (466) being killed on the nights of 12-13th and 15th December 1940.
+All the names of the people who died are recorded on the Sheffield Civilian and Civilian Services Deaths 1939-1945 (Opens on a New Page)

 The alert sounded 130 times during the war.
 Most of the alerts were false alarms due to enemy aircraft flying across the region while on their way to other targets.
 However, on 16 occasions of those 130 alerts the alarms were genuine.